MaikuB/responsive_navigationdrawer_demo/README.md

 # responsive_navigationdrawer_demo
-A sample Flutter application using Material Design that's responsive and has a navigation drawer
+A responsive Flutter application using Material Design that demonstrates how to handle the navigation drawer.